Eurovision Song Contest 2008: International broadcasts

 A live broadcast of the Eurovision Song Contest was available worldwide via satellite through European streams such as TVRi, ERT World, ARMTV, TVE Internacional, TRT International, TVP Polonia, RTP Internacional, RTS Sat and SVT Europa.
 The official Eurovision Song Contest website also provided a live stream without commentary via the peer-to-peer medium Octoshape.

+Viewership

+A total of 108.2 million people watched the 3 shows, and 64 million watched the final alone.

+The final of the contest became the most watched broadcast in Serbia ever, with 3,350,000 people watching.

 Other awards

 In addition to the main winner's trophy, the Marcel Bezençon Awards and the Barbara Dex Award were contested during the 2008 Eurovision Song Contest.
 The OGAE, "General Organisation of Eurovision Fans" voting poll also took place before the contest.

 Marcel Bezençon Awards

 The Marcel Bezençon Awards, organised since 2002 by Sweden's then-Head of Delegation and 1992 representative Christer Björkman, and 1984 winner Richard Herrey, honours songs in the contest's final.
 For the only time, the awards were divided into four categories: Artistic Award which was voted by previous winners of the contest, Composers Award, Poplight Fan Award which was voted by fans on the Swedish website poplight.se, and Press Award.